Ev-Bro/glossary/ai-glossary.md

 **Chatbot:** A software application that simulates human conversation using natural language processing to interact with users.

 **Context Window:** The range or extent of surrounding information considered by an algorithm or model to understand or process a specific piece of data.

-**Dataset**: A collection of data often structured in a tabular format, comprising variables (columns) and observations (rows), used for analysis, training models, or testing in the field of artificial intelligence and machine learning.

 **Embedding**: The representation of data, like words or features, in a high-dimensional space, enabling similarity measurements.